Nasrallahelfarra/To-Do-flutter/README.md

 One of the beauty of the Dart Ecosystem, is the way developers can easily test their code.

-Flutter has 4 types of tests.
+ * ### Flutter has 3 types of tests:

-Unit tests are the one used for testing a method, or class  use block testing.
+    * Unit tests use block testing.

-Widget tests are the tests for controlling single widget.

-End to End Testing use Test Driver.
+    * End to End Testing use Test Driver

-Integration with the Test Rail library to extract the reports of the End to End Testing
+    * Integration with the Test Rail library to extract the reports of the End to End Testing

+ * ### By the current end to end tests, we were:
+    * Verifying that the home screen is presented
+    * Verifying that the user can add new todo item successfully and presented in the list
+    * Verifying that the user can mark any todo item as done successfully, and the item updated in the list
+    * Verifying that the user can delete any todo item successfully, and the list then updated.